Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-27-ssh-port-forwarding.md

 ## Local Forwarding

-The local forwarding refers to forwarding requests received on a local port to a specific port on the destination host through the remote machine as a jump host.
+The local forwarding refers to forwarding requests received on a local port to a specific port on the destination host using the remote machine as a jump host.

 The most common example of using local forwarding is when you are using `VSCode` to connect to a remote host via `ssh-remote`